mariogamiz91/metrika/README.md

 # metrika
-This is a site that Im making for an fiction real estate company
+This is a site that Im making for an fiction real estate company with HMLS, CSS AND JavaScript